Charles Hawley: Early life

 Hawley was born in that part of Huntington, Connecticut, which now constitutes the town of Monroe.
 He graduated with honor at Yale College in 1813.
-He studied law, partly at Newtown with Hon.
-Asa Chapman, soon after a judge at the Supreme Court, and partly at Litchfield with Judge Gould.
+He studied law, partly at Newtown with Asa Chapman, soon after a judge at the Supreme Court, and partly at Litchfield with Judge Gould.
 He was admitted to the bar in Fairfield County, Connecticut, in 1815 or early 1816, and opened an office in Stamford.
 After a brief time in East Haddam, he returned to Stamford and remained there for the rest of his life.
 In 1824, he was appointed Judge of Probate for the district of Stamford, a district which then embraced many towns, an office which he held until 1838.

 In 1821, he married Mary Stiles Holly, with whom he had children, most of whom survived him.
 He was a firm believer in the Christian religion and a member of the Congregational Church in Stamford.